Videogame / Submachine

 - Ontological Mystery

-- Portal Network - In multiple flavours.
+- Portal Network: In multiple flavours.
 Not only are there the teleporters that use the three-coordinate system, but there are a much older set of two-coordinate portals and as of The Core, Murtaugh's karma portals, and the Winter Garden doorways.
 The machine that lets you cross between "layers" in The Plan and The Temple probably counts as well.
+The Exit adds an older binary version of the three-coordinare teleporters and simple two way portals that let you pass through walls, as well as having the karma portals break through at points on the other networks.

 - Scare Chord: In Submachine 9, when you find the entrances to Murtaugh and Elizabeth's tombs.